mjzffr/nettt/README.md

 ## Current state

 There are two UIs for the client side: `nettt_gui.py` and `txtclient.py`.
-I'm nolonger developing the GUI for now because I don't want to figure out how to have tkinter interact with sockets.
+I'm nolonger developing the GUI for now because my priority is to get comfortable with socket programming, rather than think about how to have tkinter interact with sockets.
+(Twisted?)
 So the focus for now is on `txtclient.py`.

+What works so far:

-So far, all that works is that a player can join a "session" and that session can either be with another human player or a computer.
-The sending of moves/receiving of updates is not implemented yet.
+* The user can join a "session" and that session can either be with another human player or a computer.
+* The user can send moves to play against the server's ai or another human
+* Waiting for server response does not block the game: you can quit at any time.
+* If one player quits, his parter is kicked off and the session is deleted.

+What doesn't work yet:
+* The server is not fully hooked up with the game logic: i.e. it crashes if ** end-of-game occurs
+** client sends illegal move
+** client moves out of turn
+* The server doesn't give the client any feedback about things that went wrong; the client just gets kicked off in response to an illegal move, say

 ## How to run